Mythiology/Telegram-bot-template/README.md

 4) [polling](https://pytba.readthedocs.io/en/latest/sync_version/index.html#telebot.TeleBot.polling): allows our bot to keep on running so that we are able to continously select an option from the menu
 5) There is a significiant difference between `call` and `message`.
 To put it simply, `message` is a subset of `call` and they both are in dictionary format, so if you want to call any value, you can simply write `call.message.chat.id` etc but never `message.call`.
 6) If you wish to host this bot online permanently, please take note that [polling](https://pytba.readthedocs.io/en/latest/sync_version/index.html#telebot.TeleBot.polling) is susceptible to api failures from the telegram API server side.
 Do use [infinity_polling](https://pytba.readthedocs.io/en/latest/sync_version/index.html#telebot.TeleBot.infinity_polling), which allows the telegram bot to ignore the api failures and restart itself

+## Additional Info
+Should you need any other information, do refer to the [documentation](https://pytba.readthedocs.io/en/latest/)